 An Occupation-Focused Manual for Dementia Care

-This evidenced-based AAI manual intends to provide practical guidance for therapists, advocate for further research and training in this area, and highlight potential barriers that are inhibiting OTPs from utilizing animal-assisted interventions in their treatment planning.
+This evidenced-based AAI manual intends to provide practical guidance for therapists, advocate for further research and training in this area, and highlight potential barriers that are inhibiting OTPs from utilizing AAI in their treatment planning.
 This compilation of evidence-based activities can offer therapists a structured framework for incorporating AAI into their practice, ensuring that interventions are effective and focus on a patient’s needs.

 2 Examples of What Happens in an AAI Session?